Tag Archive for 'film'

 I will address these challenging topics later in this article, but before I do that I’d like to categorize Scorsese’s work in a more precise manner.
 Up to this point I’ve been discussing his work in a general way while alluding to Marty’s more violent pictures.
 That’s not the only kind of film he makes though.

-This is an oversimplification, but for the sake of our discussion I’ve broken his films into 4 main categories: violent struggle for survival, music appreciation, film appreciation, and search for spiritual meaning.
+This is an oversimplification, but for the sake of our discussion I’ve broken his films into four main categories: violent struggle for survival, music appreciation, film appreciation, and search for spiritual meaning.
 His films usually don’t fit neatly into one category but overlap in several.
 Still, it’s a good starting point.

 Most of this post will be focused on Scorsese’s violent films since that is what he is best known for, but I will address each category at least briefly.
 The categories do represent a unique aspect of Scorsese that is important to acknowledge when trying to get a fully fleshed out overview of his work.